ippontech/blog-usa/posts/innovative-snowflake-features.md

 * Number of Micro-Partitions containing values overlapping with each together
 * The depth of overlapping Micro-Partitions
   * This is an indication of how well-clustered a table is, since as this value decreases, the number of pruned columns can increase.

-This cache is maintained in the Global Services Layer.

 All DML operations take advantage of micro-partition metadata for table maintenance.
 In addition, some operations are metadata alone, and require no Compute resources in order to complete.
 > Deleting all rows from a table is one of these operations.